-Smaller areas of redevelopment may also take place – for example, it is likely that plans will formulated for a residential block to complete the third side of Jubilee Green.
-Planning permission is already in place for new housing on parts of Ridgeway and Pendragon Hill; while residential land is for sale on Farm Road.
+Smaller areas of redevelopment in the village may also take place – for example, it is likely that plans will formulated for a residential block to complete the third side of Jubilee Green.
+Planning permission is already in place for new housing in various parts of the village.